app reviews for Mac and iPhone

 $1.99

-This app contains a very clean subway map, on which you can tap on a station to see a list of the trains that stop there and their schedules (which are never right, but I blame that on the MTA, not on the app!).
+This app contains a very clean subway map, on which you can tap on a station to see a list of the trains that stop there and their schedules (which are never right, but it also incorporates live updates on the lines for which they're available).
 It can put your current location on the map.
-It gives you service changes as well as very current alerts, like trains skipping a station because of police activity.
+It gives you push notification of service changes as well as very current alerts, like trains skipping a station because of police activity.
 It can also do directions from one station to another, and it will tell you where you need to transfer if necessary and give you a time estimate.
-I have no idea if the time estimate is accurate, probably not, but again that's the MTA's problem.
-It's got my daily commute at 23 minutes, which is pretty damn close to my estimate of 25 minutes, on a good day.
-But if all estimates are assumed to be on a good day, at least that gives you an idea.
 The best part of the app is that most of the features (including the route calculation, impressively) can be used offline, which is essential for anyone living in New York, where the majority of the time I'm looking something up on my phone I'm underground.
-The service advisories are cached, although you have to remember to open the app above ground and download new ones if you want them to be up to date.
-I can go home either on the A or the 1 train.
-Especially on weekends, one of them is surely screwed up.
-Checking this app beforehand has saved me countless wasted hours by warning me which one I should take at a given time.
-Weatherbug Elite
+The service advisories are cached, and will use background updating, so they're relatively current even when underground.
+Checking this app has saved me so many headaches by being able to plan around service changes and sudden delays.

 Free